arnirichard/jpeg_avalonia_wpf/README.md

 Jpeg 8x8px block compression demo with both Avalonia and WPF and WriteableBitmap.
 The Encoder/Decoder works for Baseline Jpeg with chroma subsampling (to Bitmap) but only common formats are supported yet.

-This primary purpose of this project is to show graphically how fundamentals of the jpeg compression works: Discrete Cosine Transform (DCT), Quantization, Zigzag.
+This purpose of this project:

+1. Show graphically how fundamentals of the jpeg compression works: Discrete Cosine Transform (DCT), Quantization, Zigzag.
+2. Write Jpeg decoder (basline/progressive/chrome subsampling) and encoder (baseline only)

-This is implemented in both Avalonia and WPF (.Net) using WriteableBitmap
+The graphical part is implemented in both Avalonia and WPF (.Net) using WriteableBitmap

 This project shows some problems in Avalonia

 1. Performance problems with multiple TextBlocks in Canvas
 2. Grid columns that should be equally sized are not, due to overflowing TextBlocks.
+This can cause Grid columns to resize infinitely as demonstrated in the project JpegAvaloniaAsync.

 WriteableBitmap in Avalonia has the advantage over WPF that it can be created in worker thread for better performance (that does not apply to the Textblocks in Canvas though).